dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ### Specify constructor to use

-The `Newtonsoft.Json` `[JsonConstructor]` attribute lets you specify which constructor to call when deserializing to a POCO. <xref:System.Text.Json> supports only parameterless constructors.
+The `Newtonsoft.Json` `[JsonConstructor]` attribute lets you specify which constructor to call when deserializing to a POCO.

+::: zone pivot="dotnet-5-0"
+`System.Text.Json` also has a [[JsonConstructor]](xref:System.Text.Json.Serialization.JsonConstructorAttribute) attribute.
+For more information, see [Immutable types and Records](system-text-json-how-to.md#immutable-types-and-records).
+::: zone-end

+::: zone pivot="dotnet-core-3-1"
+<xref:System.Text.Json> supports only parameterless constructors.
 As a workaround, you can call whichever constructor you need in a custom converter.
 See the example for [Deserialize to immutable classes and structs](#deserialize-to-immutable-classes-and-structs).
+::: zone-end

 ### Conditionally ignore a property